DOME-Marketplace/onboarding/README.md

     - Look for the QR scan button in your wallet app to initiate the scanning process.

       ![Screenshot of the QR scan button](./assets/wallet-5.png)

+> **Note:** If you experience issues with the camera not activating or if the QR code is expired or already used, please consult the troubleshooting section of our [Wallet Guide](https://github.com/DOME-Marketplace/wallet-guide/tree/initial-wallet-guide?tab=readme-ov-file#5-troubleshooting-common-issues).
+For expired or used QR codes, email [domesupport@in2.es](mailto:domesupport@in2.es) to request a new QR code.

 - **PIN Code Entry**:
     - After scanning the QR code, you will be prompted to enter a PIN code that you received by email.
 This PIN is crucial for verifying your identity and securing your credential.